-“smart carts” which offer most of the facilities of a “smart classroom” and can be used in any room that has network connectivity (most of the carts can connect to the carts can connect wirelessly).
-They must be reserved for use through the departmental The department has several video carts, with large television screens, VCRs, and DVD
+“smart carts” which offer most of the facilities of a “smart classroom” and can be used in any room that has network connectivity (most of the carts can connect to the wireless system).
+They may be reserved for use through the departmental office, 219 The department has several video carts, with large television screens, VCRs, and DVD